UbiquityDotNET/Llvm.NET/docfx/current/articles/InternalDetails/LlvmBindingsGenerator-Configuration.md

 Contextual handles are those that are always references to objects owned by a parent container of some sort.
 Most objects in LLVM are owned by an LLVM Context or module and only disposed of when the parent container itself is disposed.

-### LLVMErrorRefTemplate
-This is a very specialized template to handle the LLVMErrorRef type which actually has multiple disposal APIs.
-Just getting the error message out of the handle, actually disposes the handle underneath, so the interop handle type requires very specialized support.

 ## AnonymousEnumNames
 The AnonymousEnumNames is a dictionary that maps the name of the first enumerated value of an